jackharro/minecraft-server-suite/doc/jackharro/design requirements.md

+Copyright (C)  2024 Jack Harrington.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+A copy of the license is included in the section entitled "GNU Free Documentation License".

 # Design Requirements

 jackharro likes to organise the features of a new project in a format like this file.
 It helps with scope creep and building an understanding of the codebase.
 This file will probably be made private and excluded by the gitignore.